mulberrysymbols/mulberry-symbols/docs/README.md

 # Downloads

-* A [zip of all the symbols](https://github.com/mulberrysymbols/mulberry-symbols/releases/latest/mulberry-symbols.zip) in SVG format (large file)
+* A [zip of all the symbols](https://github.com/mulberrysymbols/mulberry-symbols/releases/latest) in SVG format, including a spreadsheet with categories, tags and rating (large file)
 * A [PDF of the symbols](https://cdn.rawgit.com/mulberrysymbols/mulberry-symbols/master/categories.pdf?raw=true) sorted by category (out of date)
-* A [csv spreadsheet](https://cdn.rawgit.com/mulberrysymbols/mulberry-symbols/master/symbol-info.csv?raw=true) with categories, tags and ratings (also in zip)

 # Licence